Associate Director, Poverty to Prosperity Program

-Tracey Ross is a Senior Policy Analyst with the Poverty to Prosperity Program at American Progress.
+Tracey Ross is an Associate Director of the Poverty to Prosperity Program at American Progress.
 In this role, she focuses on place-based responses to fighting poverty.
 Prior to joining American Progress, she was a program associate at Living Cities where she worked on their signature effort, The Integration Initiative, supporting cities as they work to transform broken systems to meet the needs of low-income residents.
 In 2012 she was selected as a “Next American Vanguard,” Next City Magazine’s recognition of 40 urban leaders under 40.

 Tracey began her career in the office of former U.S. Sen. Hillary Rodham Clinton (D-NY) working on judiciary, women, and children’s issues, and the office of former U.S. Sen. Ken Salazar (D-CO), working on energy and environment issues.

 She completed her master’s in public affairs and a certificate in urban policy and planning at Princeton University’s Woodrow Wilson School.
 During her program, she spent a semester working in the Office of Mayor Cory Booker on housing issues, and a summer working at Green For All on green jobs legislation.
 Tracey received her B.A. from the University of California, Berkeley, in 2006.